Sonic the Hedgehog Cards Title

 Sonic Trading Cards Page 2

 Sonic the Hedgehog is not a really obvious choice for trading cards, especially in the early days without very many characters.
 However, that didn't stop Topps from making two sets.
 These were released in 1993, at about the same time.
 They came in wrapped packs, and you probably had to trade to get all of them.
+You can see all of the cards on this page.

 Looking for the Sonic X card battling game?
 That is on Page 2.
 They are based on Sonic X, and it is actually some type of game you can play, to try and get 3 emerald cards.